Tree Protection Pilot Program

 • Introducing a “Significant Tree” definition with a higher threshold for removal and associated fees

 Neighbourhoods invited to participate in the Phase One survey are shown on the map below.
 The map illustrates both survey response rates and levels of support for the program.
-Neighbourhoods with 20% or more participation and 75% or more support for a neighbourhood-wide program were selected to participate in the Phase Two survey.
+Neighbourhoods with 20% or more participation and 75% or more support for a neighbourhood-wide program were selected to participate in the Phase Two survey (Sunshine Hills, Cougar Canyon, and Scottsdale).

 What Happens Next

-Feedback from this phase will help staff finalize recommendations to Delta Council on proposed bylaw amendments and implementation of the pilot program.
+Findings from Phase Two will help staff finalize recommendations to Delta Council on proposed bylaw amendments and implementation of the pilot program.

 Background